hasnain1230/Useful-C-Libraries/README.md

-# Useful-C-Libraries
+# Introduction
-These libraries were written by Hasnain Ali.
+These are some simple C libraries that I have been working on occasionally.
+They were designed to make writing code in my Systems Programming class a little easier.
+Feel free to use this code as you wish while adhering to the `LICENSE`.